What is All the Fuss About Decluttering? PLUS 5 Ways to Do It!

 There are things you can’t discard such as your kid’s Lego or your winter wardrobe that’s now lying on the floor of your bedroom because your cupboard is stuffed full of your summer clothes.

 But, you can get smart and take advantage of nifty storage containers such as baskets and other boxes that can be stored neatly in your cupboard.
-They can even go under your bed. or kept in the garage.
+They can even go under your bed. or be kept in the garage.

 I love these IRIS Stack & Pull Boxes for easy storage of clothing, bedding, and just about anything else you don't need immediately.